Application Process

 • German and English language skills (one language at the level of C1, the other at the level of B1, in accordance with the Common European Framework of Reference for Languages)

-• additional foreign language skills according to Annex B of the PhD study regulations of the department of history/philosophy and philology (see also FAQs)
+• additional foreign language skills according to Annex B of the PhD study regulations of the department of philology or the department of history/philosophy (see also FAQs)

 • Application Process and Deadlines